We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, people who require extra protein and calories to build muscle during intense training may find mass gainers helpful.
 A person may choose a product based on its ingredients, taste, and value for money.

-Once a person settles on a supplement, they can change the taste, texture, and nutritional content of their shake by adding ingredients such as nut butter, fruit, or oatmeal.
+Once a person settles on a supplement, they can change their shake’s taste, texture, and nutritional content by adding ingredients such as nut butter, fruit, or oatmeal.